 Restock Consumables: Replenish toiletries, cleaning supplies, and other essentials.
 Check expiry dates on any items left in the caravan over winter.

-First Aid Kit: Ensure the first aid kit is fully stocked with fresh supplies.
+First Aid Kit: Ensure the first aid kit is in date and fully stocked with fresh supplies.

 Inspect the Awning: Check the awning for tears or mildew.
 Clean and lubricate the awning arms.